cypress-io/cypress-documentation/content/guides/core-concepts/test-runner.md

 ## Overview

-Cypress runs tests in a unique interactive runner that allows you to see commands as they execute while also viewing the application under test.
+Cypress runs tests in a unique interactive runner that allows you to see commands as they execute while also viewing the Application or Component Under Test.

 <DocsImage src="/img/guides/gui-diagram.png" alt="Cypress Test Runner"></DocsImage>